CMU-Perceptual-Computing-Lab/openpose/doc/installation.md

 ./install_caffe_and_openpose.sh
 ```

-Alternatively, if you want to use CUDA 7 and/or avoid using sh scripts, install the Caffe prerequisites and then run these lines:
+Alternatively, if you want to use CUDA 7 and/or avoid using sh scripts: 1) Install the [Caffe prerequisites](http://caffe.berkeleyvision.org/installation.html); and 2) Compile Caffe and OpenPose by running these lines:
 ```
 ### Install Caffe ###
 cd 3rdparty/caffe/